gittjar/SignalChatAzure/README.md

-# SignalChat Azure
+# SignalRChat Azure

-- Test versio for DevOps pipelines
+- Working pipelines and DevOps
-- Triggered deployment

-tag: releasewww
+- See working webapp